saulotarsobc/sc-prisma-extractor/readme.md

 ## Features

-- Generates clean TypeScript `interface` and `enum` definitions from your `schema.prisma` file.
+- Generates clean TypeScript `interface` or `type` definitions from your `schema.prisma` file.
 - Creates a `metadata.json` file with the full, detailed DMMF structure for advanced use cases.
-- Easy-to-use command-line interface.
+- Easy-to-use command-line interface with configurable output types.

 ## Installation